khnumdev/dist-app-tutorial/README.md

 docker-compose up --build
 ```

-This command will build the Docker images for both the Blender server and the orchestrator, mount the volumes, and start the containers.
+This command will build the Docker images for the three Blender servers and the orchestrator, mount the volumes, and start the containers.

-### **Step 3: Testing the Orchestrator**
+### **Step 4: Testing the Orchestrator**

 Submit a render request for 20 frames (split into batches of 5 frames) using `curl`: